 3. Cut the bottom of the balloon off.

-4. Stretch the balloon over the bottom of the cup.
+4. Stretch the opening of the balloon over the bottom of the cup – this will act as the launch mechanism.
 Your snowman has a hat!

-6. Put a marshmallow in the cup, pull back the balloon, let go and watch the marshmallow fly!
+6. Drop a marshmallow or cotton ball in the cup, pull back the balloon, let go, and watch your snowball fly!

 8. Try shooting a cotton ball.
 Did it go farther than the marshmallow?

-Aren’t these paper cup snowman shooters adorable?
+Arenโt these paper cup snowman shooters adorable?
 My kids had so much fun shooting marshmallows and cotton balls.
-I do want to note that if you have younger kids, they may pull on the balloon too hard and the balloon would pop off the cup.
+I do want to note that if you have younger kids, they may pull on the balloon too hard, causing it to pop off the cup.
 You may want to use tape or glue to adhere the balloon to the cup to prevent it from happening.

-At first, we followed the worksheet and measured the distance at which the marshmallows and cotton balls went.
-But of course, things got a little crazy and before I knew it the kids were running around the house shooting cotton balls at each other.
+At first, we followed the worksheet and measured the distance the marshmallows and cotton balls traveled.
+But of course, things got a little crazy, and before I knew it, the kids were running around the house, shooting cotton balls at each other.

-The good news is that cotton balls don’t hurt!
-It turned out to be the perfect screen-free activity to get kids moving and active indoors.
+The good news is that cotton balls donโt hurt!
+It turned out to be the perfect screen-free activity for getting kids moving indoors.ย

 FOR MORE FUN WINTER STEM ACTIVITIES, CHECK OUT: